Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ZET0XD704JA.md

 ### Transcript

-> uh will the story be released as a book slash merch that could be interesting maybe it's like a or like a comic book spin-off like uh portal did that would be really cool actually
+> will the story be released as a book slash merch that could be interesting maybe it's like a or like a comic book spin-off like, portal did that would be really cool actually